 Eggplants by nature are full of water.
 As it cooks, the water is released into the rest of your dish.
 You can use any type of eggplant for this Persian eggplant stew, but I personally find the larger American version to contain more water than the smaller varieties.
 It is this water that gives off its bitter taste.

-In order to remove it, I always salt the eggplant before cooking.
+In order to remove the bitterness and water, I always salt eggplant before cooking.
 Once the eggplant is peeled and sliced, salt the cut sides and place on a cooling rack covered with paper towels.

 You can either fry the eggplant on the stove or roast them in the oven.
 I have prepared eggplant for khoresh bademjan both ways and each method works beautifully.
 I do find that roasting in the oven dries them out more quickly because it requires less oil, so I prefer frying them.